jornane/php-saml-sp/README.md

 - Only HTTP-POST binding for receiving `Assertion` from IdP
 - Only supports RSA with SHA256 for verifying signatures
 - Supports signed `samlp:Response` and/or signed `saml:Assertion`
-- Allow specifying `AuthnContextClassRef` as part of Authentication Request
+- Allow specifying `AuthnContextClassRef` and `ForceAuthn` as part of Authentication Request
 - Validates XML schema(s)
 - Tested with IdPs:
   - simpleSAMLphp